aalireza/PySchoenberg/README.md

 <b>Remark: </b> -r switch can be used to remove stuff from ./data/*/*

 <b>Remark: </b> This program will not overwrite stuff for the sake of saving different atonalized versions of a file, however you should purge whatever you have created after you're done with it to avoid confusion.

+<b>Remark: </b> If you've encoded something, the result in xml format would be saved in ./data/AES/ therefore you'll need to point to that file when trying to open up the program to decode.

 ---
 <h3> Sample Music Files </h3>